The 13 Best Streamers For Trout That Get Big Results

 The Muddler Minnow is a classic streamer that is well-known in the fly fishing world.

-Effective variations of the Muddler Minnow are the conehead Muddler Minnow, or Marabou Muddler minnow.
+Effective variations of the Muddler Minnow are the Conehead Muddler Minnow, or Marabou Muddler Minnow.

 3. The Woolly Bugger

-I would tie micro buggers and drift them under an indicator, or use them as wet flies for larger fish, and medium-sized buggers were used for stripping, and I would tie giant-tailed very bushy Wooly Buggers for the big trout.
+I would tie micro buggers and drift them under a strike indicator or use them as wet flies for larger fish, and medium-sized buggers were used for stripping.
+I would also tie giant-tailed bushy Wooly Buggers for the big trout.

 The wooly bugger can imitate leeches and baitfish or other fish food like damsel flies or large nymphs.